zuta/Algorithms/README.md

 Algorithms
 ==========

-An implementations of popular algorithms on C#
+Implementations of popular algorithms written in C#